haxetink/tink_template/README.md

 1. Use `tink_template` on other file extensions, e.g. with `--macro tink.Template.use('html', '::', '::', true)` to simply get the mtt syntax in html files.
 2. Use different delimiters, because they have a meaning in the language you are generating (you could have templates that create templates for example)
-3. Make it a bit less tedious to consume other syntax, e.g. with `--macro tink.Template.use('hhp', '<?hhp', '?>')` to hhp templates.
+3. Make it a bit less tedious to consume other syntax, e.g. with `--macro tink.Template.use('moustache', '{{', '}}')` to parse a subset of moustache templates.

 # Usage